 While meditation helped a lot, my brain needed the extra boost of neuroplasticity to fully heal.

 Doing steps 1-9 first made this have much more impact for me.

 I believe my body knew on a cellular level it was finally in “healthy soil” and could now thrive.

-Soon after arriving in the desert, I stumbled upon an online neuroplasticity program called the Dynamic Neural Retraining Stems (DNRS).
-I believe my Grandpa, who had just passed away, was looking down on me when I discovered this.
+Soon after arriving in the desert, I stumbled upon an online neuroplasticity program.
 The program explained how long term mold exposure, trauma, and other stressors can injure the brain’s limbic system, driving chronic illness.
 It clicked for me.
 My brain’s fight-or-flight center felt it was dialed up to level 10.

 It’s more simple that it sounds.
 The program involved using healthy visualizations to calm my brain’s overactive lymbic system and generate new, healthy neural pathways.

 More than positive thinking, it involved positive feeling.

 A big part of it involved making happy memories and future dream vacations come fully alive in my imagination.
 I also benefited from the lifestyle advice, loved the complementary meditations, and found the structure of it very helpful for me.
 With the pieces in place, my capacity really began to expand.

 Note: There are other neuroplasticity programs, too.
 My personal advice is to make it fun and always do them at a pace that’s easy (i.e. perhaps you need to break up watching the videos which can be stimulating for the brain).

 These 10 pieces above did not all come together for me, until 2.5 years in.